mcarbonell/kratia-forums/DONE.md

         - Sanctions: Target user's status updated to `sanctioned` with an `sanctionEndDate`.
         - Constitution Changes: The main constitution text in Firestore is updated.
         - New Forums: New forum document is created in Firestore.
-        - Admissions: Applicant user's status updated to `active`, `canVote` set to true, `role` set to 'user', `isQuarantined` set to `false`.
+        - Admissions: Applicant user's status updated to `active`, `canVote` set to true, `isQuarantined` set to `false`, `role` set to 'user'.
 - **User Restrictions based on Status:**
     - Users `'under_sanction_process'` can only reply in their own sanction votation thread; other creation/reply actions are blocked.
-    - Users `'sanctioned'` are redirected to a sanctioned info page and cannot participate.
+    - Users `'sanctioned'` are redirected to a sanctioned info page and cannot participate (login blocked or auto-redirected).
     - Automatic lifting of sanctions when `sanctionEndDate` passes (checked by `SanctionCheckWrapper`).
 - **Agora UI:**
     - Dedicated `/agora` page listing votation threads, sorted by active then closed.
-    - Distinction and sorting of active vs. closed votations.
     - Consistent navigation links for Agora-related threads.

 ## IV.
 Admin Panel & Moderation